mezzio/mezzio-tooling/README.md

   - **handler:create**: Create a PSR-15 request handler class file.
-Also generates a factory for the generated class, and, if a template renderer is registered with the application container, generates a template and modifies the class to render it into a zend-diactoros `HtmlResponse`.
+Also generates a factory for the generated class, and, if a template renderer is registered with the application container, generates a template and modifies the class to render it into a laminas-diactoros `HtmlResponse`.
   - **middleware:create**: Create a PSR-15 middleware class file.
   - **migrate:interop-middleware**: Migrate interop middlewares and delegators to PSR-15 middlewares and request handlers.